mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 scenarios it is desirable to postpone application's initialization until all imports are loaded.
 If the native HTML Imports feature is available in the browser, a `DOMContentLoaded` event indicates that all imports have been resolved.
-In cases where the webcomponents.js polyfill[^foot-wc-poly] is being used, one has to wait for a `HTMLImportsLoaded` event instead.
+In the cases where the webcomponents.js polyfill[^foot-wc-poly] is being used, one has to wait for an `HTMLImportsLoaded` event instead.
 The complete TangoJS Panel application initialization procedure covering both cases is shown in [@Lst:03-tangojs-initialization].